zoywongus/PokemonBattleAI/README.md

 Backbone skeleton turn based battling and classes from https://github.com/cesaralvrz/Pokemon-Battle-Simulator

 ## Todo
-Add some basic non-damaging move mechanics!
 Then add trainer class for 3v3 - 6v6
+Upload file of possible moves that can be used in simulation that is implemented so far.
-Not too complex (no dig/fly mechanics and maybe no weather?)
+Final plan is not too complex (no dig/fly mechanics and maybe no weather?)

 ### Translations to Keep Track?